dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 Merkle proof| ? | used for an SPV Proofs

 **Miner votes:**
-- yes - 1 increase the vout count by 1
+- yes = increase the vote count by 1
-- no - -1 decrrease the votecount by 1
+- no = decrease the vote count by 1
-- none - no vote was found will do nothing to the vout count.
+- none - no vote was found will do nothing to the vote count.

 **Vote duration and success criteria will be a hard coded values in the chain.**